South of the Border (attraction)

 South of the Border is an attraction on Interstate 95 (I-95), US Highway 301 (US 301) and US 501 in Hamer, South Carolina, United States, just south of Rowland, North Carolina.
-It is so named because it is just south of the border between North Carolina and South Carolina, and was the halfway point to Florida from New York in the early days of motor travel.
+It is so named because it is just south of the border between North Carolina and South Carolina.
 The area is themed in faux-Mexican style, alluding to Mexico's location south of its border with the United States.
 The rest area contains restaurants, gas stations, a video arcade, motel, truck stop, a small amusement park, a mini golf course, shopping, fireworks stores, and a motocross training complex.
 Its mascot is Pedro, a caricature of a Mexican bandito.
 South of the Border is known for its roadside billboard advertisements, which begin many miles away and incorporate a mileage countdown to the attraction itself.

 Design

 The entire motif of South of the Border can be described as intentionally campy.
 South of the Border is located at the intersection of I-95 and US 301/US 501 just south of the border between North Carolina and South Carolina.
-The site is a 350 acre compound that contains a miniature golf course, truck stop, 300-room motel, multiple souvenir shops, a campground, multiple restaurants, amusement rides, and a 200 ft observation tower with a sombrero shaped observation deck.
+The site is a 350 acre compound that contains a miniature golf course, truck stop, 300-room motel, multiple souvenir shops, a campground, multiple restaurants, amusement rides, and a 200 ft observation tower with a sombrero-shaped observation deck.
 It is also home to "Reptile Lagoon", the largest indoor reptile exhibit in the U.S.

 Architectural features include "a Jetsons-esque starburst chandelier" in the lobby and mimetic architecture.
 Pedro's Pleasure Dome is a swimming pool inside "a junkyard version" of a geodesic dome.
 A Washington Post review says, "[F]lashing signs ... throw technicolor pink and green and blue onto every surface.
 No destination or sentiment is too small to be blared out in bright orange."
 Numerous large statues of animals such as dolphins, horses, dogs, gorillas and dinosaurs can be found.
 The Peddler Steakhouse, the nicest of the restaurants, is shaped like a sombrero, while the Mexican-themed Sombrero restaurant is not, though its décor includes sombreros, cactus and terra cotta, with lots of lime green.
 There are areas that bring to mind the photography of William Eggleston, the cinematography of David Lynch, and the gas station art of Ed Ruscha.

 The venue is also home to a motocross training facility.
 South of the Border Motocross (SOBMX) is used for riders in training and a competitive race course, hosting AMA-sanctioned regional races, featuring in the winter a Monster Energy AMA Amateur National Motocross Championship regional qualifier where winners earn bids to the races at Loretta Lynn's Ranch in Tennessee.
 There are four circuits—a 1.4 mi motocross track, a Supercross training facility, an Arenacross training facility, and a second 1.1 mi motocross track.
 By insurance regulations, only licensed AMA or FIM professional riders are permitted on the Supercross or Arenacross circuits.